Advantages of Speech Therapy for Better Communication

 Clearer Speech and Improved Intelligibility

-Real-life Examples of Common Sound Milestones:
+Real-life Examples of Sound Milestones:

-• At 2 years old, a child should be able to say sounds like “b,” “p,” and “m,” and their speech should be understood about 50% of the time.
+• By 2 years old: A child should be able to say sounds like “b,” “p,” and “m,” with about 50% of their speech understandable.

-• By 4 years old, their speech should be understood 85% of the time, including sounds like “f” and “k.”
+• By 4 years old: Their speech should be understood 85% of the time, including sounds like “f” and “k.”

 Common Sound Milestones